n-otter/PH-roadmap/README.md

 </ul>

-This is the only software to implement, among other things, the computation of PH with &#268;ech and alpha complexes, and vineyards:
+This is the only software to implement, among other things, the computation of PH with the &#268;ech complex, and vineyards:

 <ul>
 <p>